 Dr. Wu hopes that his research will uncover novel and important functions of microglia in the central nervous system in normal, as well as pathological, conditions.
-His ultimate goal is to identify microglia-specific therapeutic targets that will complement existing strategies for the treatment of epilepsy, neuropathic pain and ischemic stroke.
+His ultimate goal is to identify microglia-specific therapeutic targets that will complement existing strategies for the treatment of epilepsy, neuropathic pain, ischemic stroke and autoimmune diseases.

 - Section editor, Molecular Brain, 2013-present

 - Instructor, Children's Hospital Boston, Harvard Medical School, 2011-2012

 - Assistant professor of cell biology and neuroscience, Rutgers University, 2012-2016